Herbertkartel/alx-low_level_programming/0x0F-function_pointers/README.md

-A function to perform an operation
+print opcodes of this function